 My Photography & Travel Guide to Santa Fe, New Mexico

-You should visit Santa Fe because it’s one of the most visually and culturally rich cities in the U.S.—where art, history, nature, and adobe architecture collide under some of the most magical light you’ll ever photograph.
+You should visit Santa Fe because it is one of the most visually and culturally rich cities in the United States, a place where art, history, nature, and adobe architecture converge beneath some of the most magical light you will ever photograph.

 Where to Stay